red-collar-official/flutter_kore/packages/umvvm/doc/interactor.md

 ```

-In the last example we also can see that every interactor also has <b>savedStateObject</b>.
+In the last example, we can also see that every interactor also has `savedStateObject`.

-When we override <b>savedStateObject</b> so interactor can save state to <b>SharedPreferences</b> or other provider such as <b>SecureStorage</b>.
+When we override `savedStateObject`, the interactor can save state to `SharedPreferences` or other providers such as `SecureStorage`.

-To enable it you need to override <b>stateFulInstanceSettings</b> getter and set <b>isRestores</b> flag to true.
+To enable it, you need to override the `stateFulInstanceSettings` getter and set the `isRestores` flag to true.

-Later state can be restored with <b>onRestore</b> callback.
+Later, state can be restored with the `onRestore` callback.

-By default state key for saved object is equal to state runtime type string, but you can override it with <b>stateId</b> field in <b>stateFulInstanceSettings</b>.
-If app uses obfuscation this is <b>required</b>.
+By default, the state key for the saved object is equal to the state runtime type string, but you can override it with the `stateId` field in `stateFulInstanceSettings`.
+If the app uses obfuscation, this is **required**.

-You can also specify input type for every interactor in annotation:
+You can also specify the input type for every interactor in the annotation:

 ```dart
 @Instance(inputType: String)